Introduction to the Joint Task Force on M&A Litigation

 Contemporaneously with co-launching the Joint Task Force on M&A Litigation, the Mergers and Acquisitions Committee presented a program titled "What Deal Lawyers Need to Know About M&A Litigation" at the 2013 Spring Meeting, which addressed issues arising in merger litigation that transactional attorneys can head off or mitigate when negotiating and documenting the transaction.

-Both the recording of that panel and the written materials are now available online.
+The written materials are now available online.

 Focus on the Director and Officer Liability Committee